Send Feedback

 Nature Loop Trail Entrance

 Welcome to the Nature Loop!
-Once you're in the virtual trail: Click or tap on the screen to navigate along trail, highlighted by the text along the bottom of your screen.
+Once you are in the virtual trail: Click or tap on the screen to navigate along the trail, which is highlighted by the text at the bottom of your screen.
 Click or tap on the orange hotspots to learn more information about the highlighted area.
 Use the mini-map in the upper left hand corner of your screen to navigate or skip ahead.
-And most importantly, have fun! read more
+Use the "View" button on the top of the screen to pan back... read more

 image of Meadow